calmbrotheryul/4D-Chaotic-Image-Encryption/README.md

 ## 🔧 Requirements

 MATLAB R2020a or newer

 ## 📄 Citation
 If you use this code or build upon it in your research, please cite the following paper:

-Author(s): [Your Name], et al.
+Author(s): Yuxing Liu, et al.

-Title: [Title of your manuscript]
+Title: High-Security Image Encryption via a Novel 4D Chaotic System and Dynamic Block Scrambling

 Journal: The Visual Computer (under review)
-DOI: [DOI link once available]

-Additionally, please cite this GitHub repository or its Zenodo DOI (if uploaded there).

----